Beauty and the Beast (2017 film): Plot

-In Villeneuve, Maurice fails to convince the other villagers of the Beast, his castle and Belle's imprisonment.
-Gaston, seeing rescuing Belle as an opportunity to win her hand in marriage, agrees to help Maurice.
-When Maurice learns of his ulterior motive and rejects him, Gaston knocks him out and abandons him to be eaten by the wolves.
-Maurice is rescued by the town hermit Agathe, but when he tells the townsfolk of Gaston's crime and is unable to provide solid evidence, Gaston convinces them to send Maurice to an insane asylum.

-After sharing a romantic dance with the Beast, Belle discovers Maurice's predicament upon using a magic mirror.
-The Beast releases her to save Maurice, giving her the mirror to remember him with.
-Arriving back in Villeneuve, Belle reveals the Beast in the mirror much to the shock of the townsfolk, proving her father's sanity.
-Realizing Belle is in love with the Beast, a jealous Gaston claims that she has been charmed by dark magic and has her thrown into the asylum carriage with Maurice.
-He rallies the villagers to follow him to the castle to slay the Beast before he "curses" the entire village.
-Inside the asylum carriage, Belle tells Maurice that she already knows what happened to her mother and shows him the rose rattle she took from her magical visit to their old, abandoned home.
-The two manage to escape, and Belle rushes back to the castle.
+Meanwhile, Maurice fails to convince the other villagers of the Beast.
+Gaston agrees to help, seeing rescuing Belle as the perfect opportunity to win her hand in marriage.
+When Maurice discovers his ulterior motive, Gaston abandons him to be devoured by wolves.
+Maurice is rescued by the town hermit Agathe, but Gaston convinces the village to send Maurice to an insane asylum.
+Belle discovers Maurice's predicament via a magic mirror, another gift from the enchantress.
+The Beast releases her to save him.
+Arriving back in town, she reveals the Beast via the mirror, shocking the townsfolk and proving her father's sanity.
+Realizing Belle has fallen for the Beast, Gaston jealously has her thrown into the asylum carriage with Maurice, then rallies the villagers to slay the Beast.
+Belle tells Maurice about her mother's death, and the two escape.

-During the battle, Gaston abandons his companion LeFou, who then sides with the Beast's servants to fend off the villagers.
-Meanwhile, Gaston attacks the Beast in his tower; the Beast is too depressed to fight back, but regains his spirit upon seeing Belle return.
-He overwhelms Gaston, but spares his life at the last second before reuniting with Belle.
-However, Gaston shoots the Beast from an unstable bridge, which then collapses, sending Gaston falling to his death.
-The Beast then dies just as the last petal falls, and the servants become inanimate objects.

-As Belle tearfully professes her love to the Beast, Agathe reveals herself as the enchantress and undoes the curse, which repairs the crumbling castle, revives the Beast, and restores him and his servants to their human forms and to the villagers' memories once again.
-The film ends with Belle and the prince hosting a ball for the kingdom, where they dance happily.
+Gaston attacks the depressed Beast, who regains his spirit upon seeing Belle return.
+He spares Gaston's life, but Gaston shoots the Beast twice from an unstable bridge; its collapse sends Gaston falling to his death.
+The Beast dies just as the last petal falls, and the servants become inanimate.
+As Belle tearfully professes her love to him, Agathe reveals herself as the enchantress and undoes the curse, restoring the Beast and his servants to their human forms along with the villagers' memories, as well as restoring the castle to its true appearance.
+Belle and the prince host a ball for the kingdom.